South African petrol price: Here’s what to expect in October 2025

 petrol price forecast October 2025

-According to the CEF’s latest data, here are the daily over/(under) recoveries per fuel type:
+According to the CEF’s latest report, the current daily average over/(under) recovery rates, measured in cents per litre (c/l), are:

 Fuel typeOfficialAdjustment on